-The regular practice of displaying a Christmas tree on the Capitol Grounds is relatively recent.
+The regular practice of displaying a Christmas tree on the U.S. Capitol grounds is relatively recent.
 Records at the Architect of the Capitol (AOC) show correspondence from 1919 indicate that a Christmas tree was purchased that year.
 However, it was not until 1964 that a definite procedure was initiated and a tree-lighting ceremony established.

-In 1964, House Speaker John W. McCormack suggested to J. George Stewart, Architect of the Capitol, that a Christmas tree be placed on the Capitol Grounds.
+In 1964, House Speaker John W. McCormack suggested to J. George Stewart, Architect of the Capitol, that a Christmas tree be placed on the U.S. Capitol grounds.
 A live 24-foot Douglas fir was purchased for $700 from Buddies Nurseries of Birdsboro, Pennsylvania, and was planted on the West Front lawn.
 Each year through 1967 this tree was decorated and a tree-lighting ceremony was held.

 Unfortunately, a combination of factors, including a severe wind storm in the spring of 1967 and root damage, caused the tree to die in 1968; it was removed in the same year.
 The 1968 Christmas tree was made from two white pines from Finksburg, Maryland, and was 30 feet tall; the 1969 tree was a 40-foot white pine from Westminster, Maryland.
 The United States Department of Agriculture Forest Service has provided the trees since 1970.